mrkmarron/BosqueLanguage/docs/language/overview.md

 x              //Local, Argument, or Captured Variable NSFoo::g       //Namespace scoped global
 Bar::c         //Type scoped constant
-Bar[Int]::c    //Generic type scoped constant
+Bar<Int>::c    //Generic type scoped constant
-(Bar + Baz)::c //Conjunction type scoped constant
+(Bar & Baz)::c //Conjunction type scoped constant
 ```

 Names in Bosque are resolved using the lexical scope where they are used, starting from the current block, up to arguments, captured variables, type and finally namespace scoping.
 Shadowing is not permitted on any variables.
-However, arguments/locals in a lambda body can be the same as names in the enclosing declaring body (preventing the closure capture [section 5.6 Lambda Constructors](#5.6-Lambda-Constructors)).
+However, arguments/locals in a _pcode_ body can be the same as names in the enclosing declaring body (preventing the closure capture [section 5.6 PCode Constructors](#5.6-PCode-Constructors)).

 The ability to perform conjunction scoped constant resolution works by looking up the definition of the constant using both `Bar` and `Baz`.
 If the constant definition is the same for both then this is well defined (and legal) otherwise it is a type error.